Witiko/doctoral-thesis/defense.md

 In my work, I converted contextual token embeddings into *decontextualized* global token embeddings by taking the average representation of a token across different contexts.
-I have shown that such decontextualized token embeddings achieved better accuracy than global token embeddings with two different semantic matching techniques on machine translation evaluation.
+I have shown that decontextualized token embeddings achieved better accuracy than global token embeddings with two different semantic matching techniques on machine translation evaluation.
-[@stefanik2021regressive] In machine translation evaluation, the task is to determine whether a translation is close to a reference translation, which is a task that is closely related to semantic text similarity and information retrieval. ↷
+[@stefanik2021regressive] ↷

 % Section 4.2.7: Joint Token and Sentence Embeddings of Text and Math